 Laura van de Wijdeven

-Laura: "A drive to create is something I've always had, as well as a love of nature.
-I grew up on a farm and many things were homemade at our house rather than purchased new.
-There was also a lot of drawing and painting around the house, thanks to my mother.
-I have always enjoyed making something with my hands, even as a child, this has never changed.
-How I love nature can probably also be traced to where I grew up.
-The calming effect on people fascinates me, this is what I try to Translate to my Design.'
+Laura: ‘I have always had a drive to CREATE, as well as a love for nature.
+I grew up on a farm and many things were made by us instead of being purchased New.
+There was also a lot of drawing and painting in the house, thanks to my mother.
+I have always enjoyed CREATEing something with my hands, even as a child, this has never changed.
+How I love nature can probably also be traced back to the place where I grew up.
+The calming effect on people fascinates me, I try to TRANSLATE that into my designs.’

-Arjan & Anieke: "What makes your work or way of working special?
+Arjan & Anieke: ‘What makes your work or way of working special?’

 Laura van de Wijdeven

-Arjan & Anieke: "What are you working on right now?
+Arjan & Anieke: ‘What are you working on right now?’

-I am also working on the project "Eggshell Ceramic," a material with similar external properties to ceramics, but made from eggshells.
+I am also working on the project ‘Eggshell Ceramic’, a material with similar external properties to ceramics, but made from eggshells.

-Arjan & Anieke: "What does your dream future look like?
+Arjan & Anieke: ‘What does your dream future look like?’

-Laura: "I am very happy with what I do and would like to continue to grow with my studio.
-In the future I hope to have a spacious studio with extensive workshop and to form a team around me.
-Collaboration takes me further, I find it good to have multiple perspectives on an idea.
-I am also going to buy a kiln that will allow me to turn plaster scraps back into usable powder, which fits nicely with circular design.
-Finally, I have another big dream; to grow and develop my own natural materials for special interior products.'
+Laura: ‘I am very happy with what I do and would like to continue to grow with my studio.
+In the future, I hope to have a spacious studio with an extensive workshop and be able to form a team around me.
+Collaboration takes me further; I think it's good to let multiple perspectives loose on an idea.
+I am also going to buy an oven that will enable me to convert gypsum residues back into usable powder, which fits in nicely with circular Design.
+Finally, I have one big dream: to grow and develop my own natural materials for special interior products.’

-Products from
+Products by

 Atelier LVDW